Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis

-Similarly, while the correlated portion between two values has the same value at each bit of the two values, the ratio of the uncorrelated portion to the correlated portion increases by 2-fold for each bit down from MSB of the two values.
-Quantitatively, let $P$ denote the precision of an imprecise value, and let $\eta_{P}$ denote the ratio of the uncorrelated portion to the correlated portion at level of uncertainty; then $\eta_{P}$ increases with decreased $P$ according to Formula \eqref{eqn: uncertainty level}.
-According to Formula \eqref{eqn: uncertainty correlation}, if two significant values are overall correlated with $\gamma$, at the level of uncertainty the correlation between the two values decreases to $\gamma_P$ according to Formula \eqref{eqn: precision correlation}.
+Similarly, while the correlated portion between two values has the same magnitude at every bit position, the ratio of the uncorrelated portion to the correlated portion doubles for each bit position below the MSB.
+Quantitatively, let $P$ denote the precision of an imprecise value, and let $\eta_{P}$ denote the ratio of the uncorrelated portion to the correlated portion at the level of uncertainty; then $\eta_{P}$ increases as $P$ decreases according to Formula \eqref{eqn: uncertainty level}.
+According to Formula \eqref{eqn: uncertainty correlation}, if two signals are overall correlated with $\gamma$, at the level of uncertainty, the correlation between the two values decreases to $\gamma_P$ according to Formula \eqref{eqn: precision correlation}.

 Figure \ref{fig: Independent_Uncertainty_Assumption} plots the relation of $\gamma$ vs. $P$ for each given $\gamma_{P}$ in Formula \eqref{eqn: precision correlation}.
-When $\gamma_{P}$ is less than a predefined maximal threshold (e.g., 2\%, 5\% or 10\%), the two values can be deemed uncorrelated to each other at the level of uncertainty.
+When $\gamma_{P}$ is less than a predefined threshold (e.g., 2\%, 5\%, or 10\%), the two values can be deemed uncorrelated at the level of uncertainty.
 For each independence standard $\gamma_{P}$, there is a maximal allowed correlation between two values below which the uncorrelated uncertainty assumption of statistical Taylor expansion holds.
-The maximal allowed correlation is a function of the larger precision of the two values according to Formula \eqref{eqn: precision correlation}.
-Figure \ref{fig: Independent_Uncertainty_Assumption} shows that for two precisely measured values, their correlation $\gamma$ is allowed to be quite high.
+The maximal allowed correlation is a function of the coarser precision of the two values according to Formula \eqref{eqn: precision correlation}.
+Figure \ref{fig: Independent_Uncertainty_Assumption} shows that for two precisely measured values, their correlation $\gamma$ is allowed to approach 1.

-\end{quotation} In Formula \eqref{eqn: precision correlation}, according to Formula \eqref{eqn: uncertainty correlation}, $P = \sqrt{P_1 P_2}$, in which $P_1$ and $P_2$ are the precision of the two inputs, respectively.
-When $P = 0$, $\gamma = 1$, showing the implied statistical allowance when either or both inputs are precise.